jasonhemann/21SP-CS4400/hw.md

    1. You may not use built-in procedures that handle the bulk of the work.
-For example, you may not use the append function from Racket.
-But once you have defined your own append for problem 8, feel free to use it for other problems.
+For example, you may not use the append function from Racket to implement your append.
+But once you have defined your own function for a problem, feel free to use it for subsequent problems.

    1. The objective is not simply to write programs that get the correct answers; it is to write answers in the style of programs